Eric-Cortez/edcGear/README.md

 #### Challenges:

 *  Modals: When I began this project my goal was to incorporate modals for all of my forms although I did not have any experience working with modals in the past.
 During this project, I encountered challenges while incorporating modals.
 When I faced these challenges, I used my problem solving skills to break down the problem by following the flow of data to identify bugs.
 This was extremely helpful and allowed me to utilize prop threading to incorporate a layered modal for my edit post form which closes both the edit form and edit delete model if you click off of it.
 Although the use of modals was challenging at first, I am happy to have implemented them in this project as I have become very comfortable with using them to display components.
-I am excited to implement them again in future projects.
+I look forward to implementing them again in future projects.

-*  Timestamps: To mirror Instagram's timestamps I created a function to convert the created_at  time for both posts and comments into a custom timestamp.
+*  Timestamps: To mirror Instagram's timestamps, I created a function to convert the created_at  time for both posts and comments into a custom timestamp.
 This was challenging as I  had to create a new date object and use conversion methods.
 I was able to make the timestamp dynamic by converting them from UTC  to milliseconds along with the use of conditional statements so that the time elapsed for a post would be displayed as `1 HOUR AGO` and comments would be displayed as `1 h`.

 #### Layerd modals :